 It is important to ensure you are aware of the current rules regarding HECS repayments before you move overseas to avoid having a nasty debt.

-If you are no longer an Australian resident while you are overseas, you will no longer have to pay the medicare levy.
-In your tax return, you can claim the number of days you haven’t been a resident as exempt days.
+If you are no longer an Australian resident while you are overseas, you will no longer have to pay the Medicare levy.
+On your tax return, you can claim the number of days you haven’t been a resident as exempt days.

 Even if you are planning to leave Australia permanently, the same rules still apply to superannuation.
 You will not be able to access your superannuation until you reach a certain age, retire or satisfy a condition of release.